odradev/styks/README.md

 # Styks

-Styks is the very first Casper onchain price oracle.
+The very first onchain price oracle for Casper.

 <!-- WEBSITE: START -->

-Below you can find detailed description of the Styks architecture.
+Below you can find detailed description of the Styks project.

+Join our [Telegram](https://t.me/+nZHCDA9rl6wzZGZl) to leave your feedback and follow the project.
+This is a community-driven project, so we are looking for contributors to help us with the development, testing, documentation and marketing.

+## Table of Contents

 [TOC]